neizod/polar/_docs/maintenance.md

 ~/borg $ git merge theme/<version>
 ```

-Or if you're OK with a nightly build (though I'm strongly __not__ recommend that), the process is even much simpler:
+Or if you're OK with a nightly build (though I strongly __do not__ recommend that), the process is even simpler:

 ``` shell
 ~/borg $ git fetch theme